 At present, Brackenridge Park is in decline.
 Its historic and public value have become less and less comprehensible.
 And a piecemeal approach to improving its current conditions will not serve its long-term viability.
 Yet the ultimate purpose of preserving this cultural landscape cannot be to freeze it in time.
 We should not toil to create a static and outmoded representation of one single period of its existence.
 That would be wholly impossible.
 The very act of landscape preservation at Brackenridge Park necessitates a nuanced understanding of its past to chart a new way forward.

 Brackenridge Park holds stories about San Antonio’s foundations and origins.
 Revealing these stories requires interdisciplinary measures on a grand, systemic scale.
 The most powerful landscape preservation will convey that this place is ecologically, historically, and culturally meaningful and relevant across the arc of time.
-Landscape preservation at Brackenridge Park must make obvious to the public the many layers that contribute to the site’s unique local character and national importance, with paramount focus on the long- term sustainability of the park and the many ways that this landscape defines San Antonio’s identity—that of both the place and its people.
+Landscape preservation at Brackenridge Park must make obvious to the public the many layers that contribute to the site’s distinctive local character and national importance, with paramount focus on the long-term sustainability of the Park and the many ways that this landscape defines San Antonio’s identity—that of both the place and its people.

-This Cultural Landscape Report (CLR) calls for an interdisciplinary systems-based approach to the park’s preservation and future growth and sets four intentions: (1) to heal Brackenridge Park’s ecology, (2) to protect and celebrate its many layers of historic significance and cultural diversity, (3) to elevate its identity locally and nationally, and (4) to usher it into the twenty-first century.
+This Cultural Landscape Report (CLR) calls for an interdisciplinary systems-based approach to the Park’s preservation and future growth and sets four intentions: (1) to heal Brackenridge Park’s ecology, (2) to protect and celebrate its many layers of historic significance and cultural diversity, (3) to elevate its identity locally and nationally, and (4) to usher it into the 21st century.

-A distilled explanation of the Treatment, focusing on the overarching approach, is included in the final section of this executive summary.
-Following the executive summary is a two- part introduction.
-Part one acquaints CLR users with the park’s history and grounds readers in terminology so they will understand, at a technical level, the complicated network of cultural and related landscapes.
-Beginning with municipal park, each term builds on the previous term in order to convey how Brackenridge Park fits into this network and how its CLR historians, designers, and ecologists believe it can categorically distinguish itself from other cultural landscapes.
-Part two focuses on the Brackenridge Park CLR Outcomes, summarizing its Statement of Significance, Determination of Integrity, and Treatment Recommendations, including priority systems and projects.
+A distilled explanation of the Treatment, focusing on the overarching approach, is included in the final section of the Executive Summary.
+Following the Executive Summary is a two-part introduction.
+Part One acquaints CLR users with the Park’s history and explains terminology so that readers will understand, at a technical level, the complicated network of cultural and related landscapes.
+Beginning with municipal park, each term builds on the previous term to convey how Brackenridge Park fits into this network and how its CLR historians, designers, and ecologists believe it can categorically distinguish itself from other cultural landscapes.
+Part Two focuses on the Brackenridge Park CLR Outcomes, summarizing its Statement of Significance, Determination of Integrity, and Treatment Recommendations, including priority systems and projects.

 A deliberate shift in Brackenridge Park’s identity is justified.
 It should be elevated in the eyes and minds of the local community and widely known outside of San Antonio.
 Brackenridge Park should be loved and experienced as an immersive landscape of learning—a cultural park that is equal parts ecological laboratory, outdoor museum, leisure and recreational park, and revered setting.